hostmobility/documentation/docs/system/update.md

 Host Mobility hardware is able to update itself with two methods using files created by the build system:

-1. Put files on a USB memory stick. , plug it into the machine and press `reset-button`. *On the HMX, the USB-upgrade button must be held down during reset as well*
+1. Put files on a USB memory stick, plug it into the machine and press `reset-button`. *On the HMX, the USB-upgrade button must be held down during reset as well*
-2. Copy the files over the network to /boot directory. and set the `firmware_update` u-boot environment variable to `true`
+2. Copy the files over the network to `/boot` directory and set the `firmware_update` u-boot environment variable to `true`

 The files can be put in `/boot` in a number of ways.
-In the case of using secure shell (SSH), you can use the `~/.ssh/config` file like this:
+In the case of using secure shell (SSH), you can edit the `~/.ssh/config` file like this:

 *Assign the unit connected with USB cable to name dut*
 ```